Free shipping over $99. Easy returns. Satisfaction guaranteed.

 What about H+V vs +/- 45 polarization?

-So horizontal and vertical polarization (H+V, also called cross polarization) can be imagined like ripples moving horizontically and vertically. +/- 45 degree polarization, also known as slant polarization, can be like ripples moving in diagonal lines.
+So horizontal and vertical polarization (H+V, also called cross polarization) can be imagined like ripples moving horizontally and vertically. +/- 45 degree polarization, also known as slant polarization, can be like ripples moving in diagonal lines.
 One set of ripples moves from the top left to the bottom right, and the other set from the top right to the bottom left.
 Just like with H+V, these two sets of ripples don't interfere with each other, letting you transmit and receive even more data at once.
 They can work really well in environments with high degrees of “multipath propagation” - where signals may bounce off obstacles and arrive at the receiver from various angles.

 So which polarization do I want?